Skip to content

 • Sessions: Groups of related traces from one user session — essential for multi-turn chat applications.

-From January 2026, Langfuse's ingestion pipeline is OpenTelemetry-native.
-Roughly 60% of all observations on Langfuse Cloud now arrive via the OTel endpoint — meaning LangChain and LlamaIndex traces require no proprietary instrumentation at all.
+Langfuse's ingestion pipeline is OpenTelemetry-native.
+A large and growing share of observations now arrive through the OTel endpoint rather than a proprietary SDK, which means LangChain and LlamaIndex traces require no Langfuse-specific instrumentation at all.

 Evaluations (LLM-as-a-Judge)